 Here the dough ball that has been pinched.

-Then fold the dough in half.
+Then fold the dough in half and pinch again.

 Repeat this process a number of times until the dough is well mixed.
-At this point the sourdough starter will work its magic on the dough.

 3. Stretch and Fold the Dough